-The Consolidated Statement of Income since the date of acquisition and the Consolidated Balance Sheet as of December 31, 2022, reflect the results of operations of this 2022 acquisition.
-For the year ended December 31, 2022, this acquisition contributed \$6.8 million to the Company's revenues.
+The Consolidated Statements of Income since the date of acquisition reflect the results of operations of this 2022 acquisition.
+For the year ended December 31, 2022, this acquisition contributed \$ 6.8 million to the Company's revenues.
 Net income contributed by this acquisition was not separately identifiable due to the Company's integration activities and is not material.
-Total consideration for this transaction was \$12.2 million, net of cash acquired, and was subject to certain post-closing adjustments through the measurement period.
+Total consideration for this transaction was \$ 12.2 million, net of cash acquired.